Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/installing_and_using_fuse.rst

   * ``mkdir share``

 * The test will require the instantiation of three separate nodes (one bootstrap and two *VIN™* nodes).
-To accomplish this, please refer to the instructions listed in :ref:`local-network` for the required operating system and be sure to record which nodes are bootstrap, sharing and receiving.
-Note: the method described in :ref:`local-network` sets up the bootstrap node on the same host as a *VIN™* node.
+To accomplish this, please refer to the instructions listed in :ref:`running-the-vin-linux` (or :ref:`running-the-vin-windows`) for the required operating system and be sure to record which nodes are bootstrap, sharing and receiving.
+Note: the method described in these documents sets up the bootstrap node on the same host as a *VIN™* node.
 If required, the bootstrap may be run on a node separate from the *VIN™* node.
 * To add a peer to a shareable folder, in another terminal window, start the *VIN™ CLI* and connect it to the node that will be sharing the file by running:

   * ``VIN_CLI <ip_addr_share> <http_port_share>``, where ``<ip_addr_share>`` and ``<http_port_share>`` are the IP address and HTTP port of the sharing node, respectively.
 If running the VIN with default settings ``<http_port_share>`` will be ``7070``.